 Our Independent Retailer of the Year category is judged differently to other categories.
 The process is led by our judging partner, John Heagney Consulting, in conjunction with a team of retail experts, who visit each of the shortlisted stores.

-John Heagney Consulting are delighted to have been again selected as the lead judging partner and take the process very seriously.
-We continue develop, strengthen and refine the selection process for the Independent Retailer of the Year, providing a format with robust multi-stage assessment processes that ensures the very best retailers are the winners.
+John Heagney Consulting are delighted to have been again selected as the lead judging partner for the Independent Retailer of the Year.
+We continue to develop, strengthen and refine the selection process for the Independent Retailer of the Year each year, delivering a unique format with robust multi-stage assessment processes that ensures only the very best retailers are the winners.

-The retail experts are led by John Heagney, an industry stalwart with an immense knowledge of the sector along with retail experts Jemima Bird, Martin Williams and Guy Ousey.
-Each of these experts has a great depth of knowledge and passion for the sector and a real desire to see excellence in independent food retailing, all have exceptional industry track records and we are delighted to be working with each of them.
+T he retail experts are led by John Heagney, an industry stalwart with extensive knowledge of the sector along with retail experts Jemima Bird, Guy Ousey, Mike Igoe and Nigel Gray.
+Each of these experts has a tremendous depth of knowledge and passion for the sector and they all have real desire to see excellence in independent food retailing, all have exceptional industry track records and we are delighted to be working with each of them.

-Guy’s commercial experience is rooted in national account management and brand activation, prior to joining IGD, Guy led the retail delivery of the UK National Lottery in the convenience channel.
+Guy’s commercial experience is rooted in national account management and brand activation, prior to joining IGD, he led the retail delivery of the UK National Lottery in the convenience channel.